 With the world being a global village and almost every consumer having free internet access, it is very easy to simply post reviews of companies and their goods.
 Hate messages and abuse of credibility online are the worst-case scenario.
 Typically, people end up sharing comments or negative messages on the company’s website or other social media sites.

-For example, to get rid of the negative comments made on their site about some environmental practices of theirs, nestle had to pull down its public page.
+For example, to get rid of the negative comments made on their site about some environmental practices, nestle had to pull down its public page.
 Nestle chose not to fix these issues and comments which eventually led to a wider problem.
 It is also always easier to solve the latest issues and to make the best possible use of HR and public policy as well as sales and management.

 Managing credibility online also helps you to build a positive picture for your business or brand name.
 In today’s digital world, getting a strong reputation over customers has become unavoidable.
 If you don’t know about ORM, let me tell you that it will push any business or brand name down to earth.
 Managing the image of the business or brand online is one of the critical steps towards its current and most likely future success and development.